mathjax/MathJax-docs/web/webpack.rst

 Finally, we ad the ``mml`` extension to the ``packages`` array in the ``tex`` block of our configuration via the special notation `{'[+]':
-[...]}` that tells MathJax to append the given array to the existing ``packages`` array that is already in the configuartion by default.
+[...]}` that tells MathJax to append the given array to the existing ``packages`` array that is already in the configuration by default.
-So this uses all teh packages that were already specified, plus our new ``mml`` package that is defined in our extension.
+So this uses all the packages that were already specified, plus our new ``mml`` package that is defined in our extension.

 The configuration and loading of MathJax now looks something like this: